masukomi/private_comments/README.md

 ![preview of emacs plugin](https://masukomi.github.io/private_comments/images/emacs_demo.gif)

 Editor Plugins speak to a tiny Private Comments REST server running in your computer.
+The server uses a little under 7MB of RAM and essentially no CPU.
+The animated GIF on this page is taking up more resources.

 For information about the APIs and creating a plugin for you favorite editor please read "Creating An Editor Plugin" below.

 Note: _Private Comments currently assumes you're using git for your version control system._ It's possible to use with editor plogins that know about other version control systems, but instructions are currently not provided for writing those.